jonathantorres/Dotfiles/docs/emacs.md

 `C-x b`   - Go to a specific buffer
 `C-x 1`   - Hide all buffers but the current one
 `C-x s`   - Save buffers
+`M-x revert-buffer` - Reload a file (good if it was changed on disk)

 #### HELP